project-ida/notes/Nucleonics.md

 The specifics of $\rm ^{229m}Th$ require us to arrange the system to:

-- Maximise radiative decay over internal conversion
-  - Excite half of the $\rm ^{229m}Th$ nuclei instead of all of them will give us $N^2$ enhancement of radiation and only $N/2$ enhancement of internal conversion
+- Maximise radiative decay over internal conversion.
+This can be achieved by excite half of the $\rm ^{229m}Th$ nuclei instead of all of them will give us $N^2$ enhancement of radiation and only $N/2$ enhancement of internal conversion.
-- Minimise the reflection of the UV laser light from the surface
-  - Embed the $\rm ^{229m}Th$ into an UV transparent material
+- Minimise the reflection of the UV laser light from the surface.
+This can be achived by embedding the $\rm ^{229m}Th$ into an UV transparent material.

+## Transferring nuclear energy non-radiatively from one nucleus to another

+Excitation transfer (also known as resonance energy transfer) is the key bit of physics responsible for moving energy from a donor system to a receiver system without the emission/absorption of radiation.
+[Supertransfer](https://doi.org/10.1088/1367-2630/12/7/075020) is the Dicke acceleration of this process due to the coupling of many donors/receivers to a shared oscillator.

+There are numerous examples of excitation transfer dynamics at the atomic scale such as exciton diffusion at room temperature e.g., [photosynthetic systems](https://www.annualreviews.org/content/journals/10.1146/annurev-physchem-040214-121713) and [organic semiconductors](https://www.nature.com/articles/s41467-022-30308-5).
+Supertransfer in engineered systems has also been demonstrated by Park and colleagues in a [2015 Nature Materials paper](https://www.nature.com/articles/nmat4448) at the atomic scale at room temperature.

+Nuclear supertransfer has not yet been demonstrated.

+We seek to adapt the [Chumakov et.al 2017](https://www.nature.com/articles/s41567-017-0001-z) experiment to make it work for supertransfer instead of a superradiance.
+More specifically, we propose exciting $\rm ^{57}Fe$ nuclei and transferring the $14 \ \rm keV$ of nuclear energy to $\rm Pb$ atoms.
+The transfer needs to be achieved in a very short timescale in order to beat the natural radiative decay of the excited $\rm ^{57}Fe$.
+In other words, we need supertransfer.

+In order to couple the $\rm ^{57}Fe$ and $\rm Pb$ together non-radiatively, we need to mismatch the oscillator and nuclei.
+Supertransfer does not suffer the same challenges as superradiance when using mismatched oscillator and nuclei.
+This is because superradiance involves the radiation of many small quanta, whereas supertransfer involves none - it is radiationless.
+We can therefore use a low frequency (long wavelength) oscillating magnetic field provided by a solenoid to involve a macroscopically large number of nuclei that will produce the Dicke enhancements that we need.